rimhoho/sneakers-lover/README.md

 # Sneakers lover: Getting Started

-Ar you interested in Reselling or Buying sneakers?
+Are you interested in Reselling or Buying sneakers?

 If the answer is Yes, Here's the interesting findings in [Sneakers lover](https://sneaker-lover.herokuapp.com/) that is a well known of its transparency in prices and only selling if a sneaker is verified to be authentic.
 I picked one of top sneakers' brand "Nike Jordan" and "Adidas Yeezy" for comparing their popularity and premium values using Selenium, MongoDB, and Flask to collect and store the data and Plotly to display the visualization.